barseghyanartur/faker-file/README.rst

 - For tips on ``PDF`` creation see `Creating PDF`_.
 - For tips on ``DOCX`` creation see `Creating DOCX`_.
 - For tips on ``ODT`` creation see `Creating ODT`_.
+- For tips on images creation see `Creating images`_.
 - For CLI options see the `CLI`_.
 - Read the `Methodology`_.
 - For guidelines on contributing check the `Contributor guidelines`_.